 • The Agricultural Revolution: Farming may seem like an old-fashioned way to live, but it’s actually a very recent phenomenon by human evolutionary standards.
 Farming brought more predictable food supply, but also other challenges, like a more limited range of foods & nutrients, higher risk of famine and food shortages, cavities from starchier foods, and contagion and infections.
 Every major infectious disease happened after the Agricultural Revolution, and humans actually shrank in size during the revolution.

 • The Industrial Revolution increased the pace of transformation exponentially, with the use of fossil fuels (e.g. coal oil, gas), reorganization of economic and social institutions, and science as an essential driver.
 Technology significantly reduced our level of physical activity, we sleep less (and less well), and the human population exploded with progress in medicine, sanitation and food storage/safety.
 While we have much more variety of food than the typical farmer, almost everything we consume today is bred, harvested, processed and shipped by machines, with huge amounts of pesticides, inorganic fertilizers and antibiotics.
 Processed foods also contain more sugars and starches, and require less energy to break down, causing spikes in blood sugar levels that our bodies aren’t used to.

 It took millions of years for the first H. Sapiens to evolve from apes.
 Yet, in less than 10 generations, we’ve transformed the way we live—to a lifestyle that’s totally different from what our bodies were evolved for.
 This results in “mismatches” which we’ll touch on below.
-Check out our full book summary where we explain the changes and implications in more detail, or get the book for the full works.
+Do get our detailed The Story of the Human Body summary (in text, graphic and audio formats) where we explain the changes and implications in more detail.

 Understanding Present and Future Challenges